gillesdm/SwiftCN/README.md

-# SwiftCN: Where shadcn/ui meets SwiftUI in a beautiful, customizable design system
+# SwiftShadUI: Where shadcn/ui meets SwiftUI in a beautiful, customizable design system

 🪄 **The Magic of shadcn/ui, Now in SwiftUI!**
-SwiftCN brings the elegant, customizable design philosophy of shadcn/ui to the SwiftUI ecosystem.
+SwiftShadUI brings the elegant, customizable design philosophy of shadcn/ui to the SwiftUI ecosystem.
 Not a rigid component library, but a collection of reusable components you can copy, paste, and customize to your heart's content!
-Built on a solid foundation of design tokens and best practices, SwiftCN gives you the building blocks for creating beautiful, accessible, and consistent UIs without sacrificing flexibility.
+Built on a solid foundation of design tokens and best practices, SwiftShadUI gives you the building blocks for creating beautiful, accessible, and consistent UIs without sacrificing flexibility.

 ## ✨ Features
 -  🧩 **Modular Components:** Use what you need, leave what you don't